EthanJantz/bash-scripts/README.md

-A collection of shell script tools I've written.
+A collection of shell script I've written.